-Here at British Spirals & Castings, we’ve been manufacturing replacement railings for period properties for many years.
+Here at British Spirals & Castings, we’ve been manufacturing replacement railings for period properties for many years and offer a range of designs on our cast iron store.
 We classify these historical railing designs into three categories: Georgian, Victorian and Edwardian.
 But what is the difference between these styles?

 A Brief History of Iron Railings